Terry Riley: Techniques

 Riley's famous overdubbed electronic album A Rainbow in Curved Air (recorded 1968, released 1969) inspired many later developments in electronic music.
 These include Pete Townshend's organ parts on The Who's "Won't Get Fooled Again" and "Baba O'Riley", the latter named in tribute to Riley as well as to Meher Baba.
 Charles Hazlewood, in his BBC documentary on Minimalism (Part 1) suggests that the album 'Tubular Bells' by Mike Oldfield was also inspired by Riley's example.
+The English progressive rock group Curved Air, formed in 1970, took its name from the album.

 Riley's collaborators have included the Rova Saxophone Quartet, Pauline Oliveros, the ARTE Quartett, and, as mentioned, the Kronos Quartet.
 His 1995 Lisbon Concert recording features him in a solo piano format, improvising on his own works.
 In the liner notes Riley cites Art Tatum, Bud Powell and Bill Evans as his piano "heroes", illustrating the importance of jazz to his conceptions.

 Personal life

 He has three children: one daughter, Colleen, and two sons, Gyan, who is a guitarist, and Shahn.
 He was married to Ann Riley until her death in 2015.
+Since 2020, Riley has lived in Japan.